SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 #### Automating your SOC

 As the newest member of your company's SOC team, it’s your task to set up some dashboards and playbooks to help monitor the system and automate daily security tasks, as well as prepare for compliance audits.
-The lab activities in this course will walk you through some of this using Sumo Logic’s Cloud SOAR.
+The activities in this section will walk you through some of this using Sumo Logic’s Cloud SOAR.

 ##### The Sumo Logic security pipeline